james-york/james-york.github.io/_posts/2019-09-18-dehaan-what-how-why.md

 ---
 layout: article
-title: deHaan, J. (2019).
-Teaching language and literacy with games - What?
+title: "deHaan, J. (2019).
+Teaching language and literacy with games: What?
 How?
-Why?
+Why?"
 article_header:
   type: overlay
   theme: light